-We offer a condensed Key Stage 3 (known within the academy as Pre GCSE) across Years 7 and 8 which focus on the core subjects of English, Mathematics, Science and Digital Media to ensure learners are ready for success at Key Stage 4.
+We offer a condensed Key Stage 3 (known within the academy as Pre GCSE) across Years 7 and 8 which focus on the core subjects of English, Mathematics, Science and Computing to ensure learners are ready for success at Key Stage 4.
 In addition to this students experience a wide range of engaging foundations subjects across Humanities, Modern Foreign Languages, Creative and Technological subjects providing learners with secure knowledge and skills necessary for future success.
 All students also experience 2 hours of Physical Education ensuring they develop healthy habits for their futures in addition to valuable team work and coaching abilities.

 An Ethos of Challenge and Support for Students

 At Venture, we believe that every student can and will make outstanding progress.
 This is achieved through a personalised approach to learners, in which we: